 In general, the COD will proceed with its process without waiting for the resolution of criminal, civil, or other legal actions arising from the same set of facts that caused a COD complaint.
 The Chair may exercise discretion on a case-by-case basis to delay or defer the COD resolution for a period of time while any law enforcement activity, criminal charges, or other external matters are proceeding, although the COD need not defer or delay resolution until those matters have been fully resolved.

-The Chair of the COD, the OSCCS, the Office of the Chancellor, a representative of the Division of Student Life, Title IX Coordinator, or other appropriate Institute official can request that an Investigation be conducted to determine whether a complaint should be filed and/or to assist the COD in resolving complaints.
-An Investigation can be requested at any time before final resolution of a complaint under any of the three methods of resolution below, including before a formal complaint has been filed.
+The Chair of the COD, the OSCCS, the Office of the Chancellor, a representative of the Division of Student Life, Title IX Coordinator, or other appropriate Institute official can request that an investigation be conducted to determine whether a complaint should be filed and/or to assist the COD in resolving complaints.
+An investigation can be requested at any time before final resolution of a complaint under any of the three methods of resolution below, including before a formal complaint has been filed.
 Investigations conducted by IDHR in response to complaints of sexual misconduct, sexual harassment, intimate partner violence, and stalking, including Title IX Sexual Harassment, as well as other forms of discrimination or discriminatory harassment, will be conducted in accordance with processes developed by IDHR.
 See also Section XIII for special procedures for investigating and resolving complaints of sexual misconduct, sexual harassment, intimate partner violence, stalking, and Title IX Sexual Harassment.

 Methods of resolution:

-ii.
-In such cases where both parties agree with a recommended finding of not responsible, the Chair can dismiss the complaint or enter a finding of not responsible as part of an administrative resolution.
+- In such cases where both parties agree with a recommended finding of not responsible, the Chair can dismiss the complaint or enter a finding of not responsible as part of an administrative resolution.

-iii.
-Administrative resolutions are not available for complaints of Title IX Sexual Harassment.
+- Administrative resolutions are not available for complaints of Title IX Sexual Harassment.

-B. COD Hearing
+B. COD Hearing or Panel Meeting

 C. COD Sanctioning Panel